top of page

 • What are your cancellation policies?

-If something happens so that you need to cancel your child's camp dates then we use the following refund policy; One month or more before your child is scheduled to attend we will provide a 100% refund minus the family registration fee and park fee ($35).
-Less than a month - 2 weeks before your child is scheduled to attend we will provide a 50% refund.
-Less than two weeks before your child is scheduled to attend we provide no refunds.
+If something happens so that you need to cancel your child's camp dates then we use the following refund policy; One month or more before your child is scheduled to attend we will provide a 100% refund minus the family registration fee and park fee ($55).
+Less than a month to 2 weeks before your child is scheduled to attend we will provide a 50% refund.
+Less than two weeks before your child is scheduled to attend we are unable to provide refunds.
 If we cancel camp for a full week or have to close for the summer we will provide a full tuition refund.
 We are sorry but we cannot provide refunds for single-day absence or closure.
 In the unfortunate event of a single-day closure we can provide a receipt for the donation of the funds.
-If we have a closure for a single day we can also offer an option of a credit for summer 2024.
+If we have a closure for a single day we can also offer an option of a credit for summer 2025 or 2026.
 If a family wants to reschedule a week prior to the scheduled dates of attendance they can reschedule to any weeks that have opening spaces for a $25 fee to cover the costs of staff time.

 • What are your staff to camper ratios ?